anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 **OpenRouter**

-OpenRouter is used for cloud-based model inference for more complex text evaluations.
+OpenRouter is used for cloud-based model inference, both for more complex text evaluations and for cloud-based vision processing.

 The routing system supports:

 - Multiple OpenRouter text models
+- Multiple OpenRouter vision models
 - Retry logic
 - Request timeouts
-- Fallback models
+- Fallback models (separate fallback chains for text and vision)
 - Ollama fallback

 The actual model used during an evaluation is tracked by the MLOps system, for both the text agents and the vision step.